 If you want to grow a thriving planted freshwater aquarium, it’s important you get the right LED light fixture for the job.

-LED fixtures are a great option for a number of reasons: they use less energy (both from the power grid and from you), they save you money in the long run, and many of them offer far more control than non-LED lighting systems.
+LED fixtures are a great option for several reasons: they use less energy (both from the power grid and you), they save you money in the long run, and many of them offer far more control than non-LED lighting systems.

-- Marineland Aquatic Plant LED Light with Timer
+- 1. Marineland Aquatic Plant LED Light With Timer

-- Beamswork EA Timer FSPEC LED Aquarium Light Freshwater Plant Extendable
+- 2. Beamswork EA Timer FSPEC LED Aquarium Light For Freshwater Planta (Extendable)

 Let’s dive in.